dmatelokoh/chinook-analytics-portfolio/04-AI-collaboration/ai_collaboration_log.md

 ---

-## 5. Iterative Prompting — Closing the Gap
+## 5. Iterative Prompting: Closing the Gap

 No prompt produces perfect output on the first pass.
 The workflow that closes the gap between V1 and production-ready is straightforward: evaluate the output, identify specific gaps, reformat the evaluation as a structured feedback prompt, and feed it back to the AI.